Aslan1235/Julgi/README.md

 # Julgi
 This is one of Zacchaeus's project.
-POC
+We are testing POC.
 Thank you very much!